QuantEcon/lecture-python-intro/in-work/cobweb.md

 m = Market()
 ```

-Let's try to simulate the values of price using some initial value and plot a 45 degree curve to observe the dynamics.
+Let's try to understand how prices will evolve using a 45 degree diagram.

-The following function *plot45* helps us to draw the 45 degree diagram.
+The function `plot45` defined below helps us draw the 45 degree diagram.

 ```{code-cell} ipython3
 :tags: [hide-input]